Want to dive deeper into learning Spanish? Don’t be afraid to ask!

-Start by mastering the new vocabulary in this guide, and then practice some of the most commonly asked questions.
-People love being asked questions!
-It shows you’re interested in their opinions and experiences.
+The basic question words in Spanish are easy to use because people love being asked questions!
+It shows you’re interested in their opinions and experiences while demonstrating your commitment to learning the language.
 After reading this article, you’ll feel more comfortable meeting new people and making friends in Spanish.

 The 7 Spanish Question Words

-Let’s go over some of the most important question words in Spanish.
-Memorize this vocabulary so you can be ready to strike up a conversation when the opportunity arises!
+Today, we’re going to look at some of the most important question words in Spanish.
+Once you memorize this vocabulary, you’ll be able to strike up a conversation whenever the opportunity arises!

 Cómo literally translates to “how,” but it can also mean “what” when used in isolation.
 You should also know that como – without the accent over the O – means “like” or “I eat.”